This document introduces the Analytics Beta LTI as previously noted in the Canvas Release Notes (2018-10-27).

 Existing Course Analytics

 Analytics Beta is designed as a Course Navigation link that is only visible to admins, instructors, TAs, and designers.
 By default, Analytics Beta is disabled within each course.
-To view Analytics Beta, an instructor must enable the Analytics Beta navigation link in the Navigation page in Course Settings.
+To view Analytics Beta, the Analytics Beta navigation link must be enabled in the Navigation page in Course Settings.
 Making the link visible in the course does not display the link to students or observers.

 Analytics Beta can be used concurrently with the existing Course Analytics tool, which contains all Analytics functionality.
 Analytics Beta LTI is retroactive and displays all existing course information.